 What’s more, I now have a network of 99 other businesses I can share ideas with, help out and maybe even buy from.
 That’s not bad, is it?

 How can you take part?

-Just because you missed the application for the Small Biz 100 doesn’t mean you’ve missed out.
-Oh, no!
-There’s a whole host of information on the Small Business Saturday website that will show you how you can take part this year.
+Whether you’re thinking of applying for the Small Biz 100 or not, there’s a whole host of information on the Small Business Saturday website that will show you how you can take part this year.
 So, get yourself over there and get involved – it’s free so what have you got to lose?

-If I haven’t scared you off, then make sure you apply to be a Small Biz 100 next year.
+If I haven’t scared you off, then make sure you apply to be a Small Biz 100.
 It’s the best thing I did for my business and it will be for yours.
 Here are my top 5 tips on what you should do:

 - Join the Small Business Saturday mailing list.
 They will tell you when applications are open.

-- Between now and next year’s application period, take lots of photos of you in your business, with your clients and of your products.
+- Sort through existing photos and take lots of photos of you in your business, with your clients and of your products.
 You’ll need them for the application and beyond.